simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-a-secure-wifi-network/index.en.md

 ## Regularly Monitor Network Activity

-To ensure the ongoing security of your Wi-Fi network, it's essential to **regularly monitor network activity**.
+To ensure the ongoing security of your Wi-Fi network, you need to **regularly monitor network activity**.
 Keep an eye on the devices connected to your network and look for any suspicious or unfamiliar devices.
 Some routers offer built-in tools or mobile applications that allow you to monitor and manage network activity.
 Monitor the traffic logs and review them for any signs of unauthorized access or unusual behavior.
 If you detect any suspicious activity, take immediate action by changing your Wi-Fi password and reviewing your network security settings.

 ______

 ## Conclusion

 Creating a secure Wi-Fi network is essential for safeguarding your personal information and ensuring a safe online experience.
 By following the steps mentioned in this article, such as choosing a strong network name, enabling encryption, setting a strong Wi-Fi password, and regularly updating your router firmware, you can significantly enhance the security of your Wi-Fi network.
-Additionally, implementing measures like enabling a firewall, disabling remote management, and utilizing MAC address filtering further strengthen the security of your network.
+Additionally, implementing measures like enabling a firewall, disabling remote management, and using MAC address filtering further strengthen the security of your network.
 Stay vigilant, and regularly monitor your network for any signs of unauthorized access or suspicious activity.
 By prioritizing Wi-Fi security